TrakHound/MTConnect.NET/applications/Agents/MTConnect-Agent-Http/README.md

     </rules>
 </nlog>
 ```

+## Contribution / Feedback
+- Please use the [Issues](https://github.com/TrakHound/MTConnect.NET-Core/issues) tab to create issues for specific problems that you may encounter
+- Please feel free to use the [Pull Requests](https://github.com/TrakHound/MTConnect.NET-Core/pulls) tab for any suggested improvements to the source code
+- For any other questions or feedback, please contact TrakHound directly at info@trakhound.com.

 ## License
 This application and it's source code is licensed under the [Apache Version 2.0 License](https://www.apache.org/licenses/LICENSE-2.0) and is free to use.